SUNDERLAND AND TYNE LUSTRE POTTERY

 A monumental punch bowl, 49cm diameter and 23cm high.
 It has very similar sprigs of flowers to the mug above.

-A mug with a frog attributed to Dawson.
+A mug with a frog attributed to Anthony Scott.

 Phillips & Co, Sunderland Pottery